bitcoincashorg/spec/json-layer.md

 ## Retrieval
 - Users can retrieve the messages they interested in based on location, name, or topic.
 The transactions which has global message could be identified by having a money transfer of amount 0.0 from one address to the same address.

+## HushList comparison
+- While (hushlist)[https://github.com/leto/hushlist] is a good start, it is different from GMP and it has 2 issues:
+1. The idea of having mail lists meta data outside the blockchain, will make it centralized and under censorship.
+2. The list capacity is only 54 which is too low.
+Also increasing it in following versions will include sending the message through multiple transactions which means more transaction fees.

+- However in GMP, anyone can send a global message tied to a location (optional), and has a topic, which will enable anyone to filter the messages by location, topic, or name.
+No need to maintain/worry about subscription lists.